 Julie is an Adjunct Professor teaching family law at the University of Pittsburgh School of Law.
-She is also the Treasurer, Court Relations Committee Member, and Guidelines Committee Member of the Family Law Section of the Allegheny County Bar Association (ACBA), as well as a Fellow of the Allegheny County Bar Foundation.
+She is also the Incoming Chair, Court Relations Committee Member, and Guidelines Committee Member of the Family Law Section of the Allegheny County Bar Association (ACBA), as well as a Fellow of the Allegheny County Bar Foundation.
 Julie currently serves a three-year term as a member of the Pennsylvania Bar Association Family Law Section Council.

 Julie has published articles relating to a variety of family law topics in the Legal Intelligencer, Pennsylvania Family Lawyer, The Journal of the Allegheny County Bar Association, and Jurist.
 She has also appeared on “Dealing with Divorce” on KDKA Radio, discussing divorce and custody issues.

 Julie is a member of the board of the Neighborhood Legal Services Association, where she also volunteers time as a pro bono advocate representing plaintiffs in Protection From Abuse (PFA) cases and providing consultations and service recommendations to low-income custody litigants.
 She is also a member of the Chatham University Center for Women’s Entrepreneurship.

 Julie is a Fellow with the American Academy of Matrimonial Lawyers (AAML) and currently serves as co-chair of its Domestic Violence Taskforce.
 She has also been selected for:

 - Pennsylvania’s Rising Stars® in 2019 and 2020;

 - and was recognized by Best Lawyers® (2019-2023).